jackcrosbie/King-K-Ms1/README.md

 https://stackoverflow.com/ - For solutions to issues occured while building the website

+https://icons8.com/ - For treble clef icon in songlist section

 All other images are probably of King K band and were given to me with permission to use any/all of them.

 https://fontawesome.com/ - For icons for social links and an icon in about the band section.